 Once you have decluttered your guest linens, it’s also a great time to wash or air out any items you will be using so they are fresh and ready for holiday guests.

 Again, if you have kids, they may be getting some new clothing items over the holidays or as gifts.
 Make room for the new items by doing a quick declutter before the holidays.

 Get rid of anything outgrown or worn out.
-This is also a great opportunity to make note of what your kids need if family or friends are asking for gift suggestions.
+This is also a great opportunity to make a note of what your kids need if family or friends are asking for gift suggestions.

-But this is also a really great time to declutter your holiday/party/dressy clothes.
+It’s also a really great time to declutter your holiday/party/dressy clothes.
 As you are getting ready for any holiday parties or events take a quick look through your dressy clothes.

 Are there any you never reach for anymore, don’t love, no longer fit, etc.?
 I like to challenge myself to ask if I don’t want to wear an item this year, will I ever want to wear it?

 Even if you simply have more dressy clothes than you need, this is a great time to get rid of some.
 Keep your favourite pieces that you always reach for, feel great in and look great in.
 Then get rid of any you don’t love, wear or look/feel great in.

 Another great area to declutter before the holidays is your makeup collection.